Skip to content

 Overview

-Claude Desktop pioneered MCP support in earlier versions, becoming the first AI assistant to offer native MCP integration.
-With the latest Claude 4 models released in 2025:
+Claude Desktop pioneered MCP support, becoming the first AI assistant to offer native MCP integration.
+The current Claude model family includes:

-• Claude Code: Generally available with VS Code, JetBrains, GitHub Actions support - displays edits inline for seamless pair programming
+• Claude Code: Available with VS Code, JetBrains, and GitHub Actions support for seamless pair programming

 We’ll walk you through setting up Tallyfy’s MCP server with Claude Desktop, show you what works (and what doesn’t), and help you get the most out of this integration.